emilwidmann/Debian-light-builder/README.txt

 http://sagedebianlive.metelu.net/

 Based on this code it should be possible to develope a Live CD version of sage (<700 MB).
-Currently there is also interest in building small Debian Linux systems in the style of "Puppy Linux" on this List: http://www.murga-linux.com/puppy/viewtopic.php?t=90660
+Currently there is also interest in building small Debian Linux systems in the style of "Puppy Linux" on this list: http://www.murga-linux.com/puppy/viewtopic.php?t=90660

 Build your own small Debian Live system
 ===================================

 It is possible to build your own Sage Debian Live.
 You should run Debian wheezy.
 Derivatives whose version of live-build package is 3.x (like Ubuntu>=12.04 or Debian sid) should work as well but are not tested.
 Other Linuxes with Debian live build 3.x install should work too, but are not tested.